wcko87/rabiribi-map-editing/docs/events/custom_events.md

 - **565 EV_CUSTOMTEXT**

     Displays custom text LINE N at this tile where N is value of modifier.
-Modifier is 5000 + N and has to be set in the X+1 tile.Custom text is stored in  story_text.rbrb (a rbrb file start at line0, not 1). e.g. To display dialogue line 10 from story_text.rbrb you need event 565 and modifier 5009 next to it.
+Modifier is 5000 + N and has to be set in the X+1 tile.
+Custom text is stored in story_text.rbrb (a rbrb file start at line0, not 1). e.g. To display dialogue line 10 from story_text.rbrb you need event 565 and modifier 5009 next to it.

 - **573 EV_EGGBLOCK**

     This event has to be attached to a collision tile.
-The block breaks if egg collected >= N, Where N is value of modifier (For example , 5005 mean need 5 egg to break).
+The block breaks if egg collected >= N, Where N is value of modifier (For example, 5005 mean need 5 egg to break).

 - **574 EV_EVENTBLOCK**